 Much of the derailment on the infrastructure rollout has been of President Trump’s own making.
 He repeatedly veered off message in tweets and during infrastructure-themed speeches, flouting some of White House staffers’ carefully laid plans.

-Throughout the Trump administration, the idea of an “infrastructure week” has turned into a bit of a running joke, as the Trump administration has announced one infrastructure week after another.
+Throughout the Trump administration, the idea of an “Infrastructure Week” has turned into a bit of a running joke, as the Trump administration has announced one infrastructure week after another.

 The words “Infrastructure Week” have become synonymous with any unsuccessful or clumsy attempts to get an actual policy off the ground, as well as with the administration’s odd tendency of pushing infrastructure whenever unfavorable headlines start appearing in the news.

 The Week wasn’t alone in its derision.
-Infrastructure week has become an event that journalists love to hate.
-In 2019, the New York Times wrote:
+Infrastructure Week has become an event that journalists love to hate.

 At this point in the Trump presidency, “Infrastructure Week” is less a date on the calendar than it is a “Groundhog Day”-style fever dream doomed to be repeated.